gomezbc/NanoLink/README.md

-# NanoLink
+# NanoLink 🔗⚡
-NanoLink is a powerful URL management application built using Spring Boot, Cassandra, AWS, and Docker.
+NanoLink is a powerful URL management application built using Spring Boot 🍃, Cassandra, AWS, and Docker 🐳.
 This versatile tool allows users to create, store, and manage custom URL mappings efficiently.
 Think of it as a modern-day URL shortener with robust features.

 Key Features: